 If you'll be making some grilled cheese sandwiches or cheese sauce that'll use up your block in a few days, you're all done.
 But if you want to age your cheese for months, then you need to wax it.
 You can find cheese making wax at any cheese supply store.
 You just melt the wax and dip in the cheese.
 The wax dries to form a shell.
 You can re-melt the wax and use it over and over.

 What you've got now is a basic cheese, made with very basic equipment.
 But this is pretty much the process you use to make almost any cheese out there.
 It's all a matter of varying things like milk type, temperatures, amount of stirring, and sitting and curing time.
 For instance, you'd use goat's milk for goat cheese or skim milk for light cheese.
 You wouldn't cure cottage cheese at all, while you could cure Swiss cheese for several years to make it extra sharp.
-You'll find lots of cheese recipes on the next page in case you'd like to try a sharp Swiss, a Gouda, a feta or some nice, soft brie.
+You'll find lots of cheese recipes below in case you'd like to try a sharp Swiss, a Gouda, a feta or some nice, soft brie.

 For more information on cheese making and related topics, look over the links below.

 Related HowStuffWorks Articles

 - Fankhauser, David B., Ph.D.
 "Basic Cheese Making."
 University of Cincinnati Clermont College.http://biology.clc.uc.edu/Fankhauser/Cheese/Cheese98.htm

 - Fankhauser, David B., Ph.D.
 "Cheese Press Materials."
 University of Cincinnati Clermont College.http://biology.clc.uc.edu/fankhauser/Cheese/Cheese_5_gallons/Cheese_press/PRESS_SETUP_00.htm

 - "Rennet FAQ."
 New England Cheesemaking Supply.http://www.cheesemaking.com/store/pg/106.html